karllabatista/udacity_sparkify_dw_project2/README.md

 Stages Tables are tables created to store raw data.
 The main purpose this tables is use this raw data to make data transform .
 After the data being tranformed are inserted in analytical tables (final tables)

 #### Transformation
+The data transformation applied were:
+- **Handling null values**: Where null values were replaced with default values
+- **Remove duplicates**: Where rows with the same data were removed
+- **Timestamp Normalization**: Where the timestamp was transformed into understandable information

 #### Load

+Ater the transformation  stage is done all transformed data was inserted into analyses tables (final table)

 ## Quick Start
 #### Pre requistes